lorenzo-querol/lorenzo-querol.github.io/_news/thesis_defense_passed.md

 related_posts: false
 ---

-I passed my final thesis defense, and was also nominated for the Most Outstanding Thesis Award of my department.
+Passed my final thesis defense, and was also nominated for the Most Outstanding Thesis Award of my department.